- Script for creating demand table which determines the quantity of land change expected.

 where each value represents the number of new developed cells in each step.

-It's a standard CSV file with tabulators as separators, so it can be opened
+It's a standard CSV file, so it can be opened

 in a text editor or a spreadsheet application if needed.